-Inspector Gordon Fotheringham - Head of Licensing Department.
-Is responsible for the overall supervision of the department.
+Inspector Jamie Allen is the Head of Licensing Department and he is responsible for the overall supervision of the department.

-Sergeant Ryan MacDonald - Licensing Sergeant.
-Is responsible for the day to day management of the department and staff.
+Sergeant James Gordon is Licensing Sergeant and he is responsible for the day to day management of the department and staff.